emilyriederer/website/content/publication/data-eng-97-things/index.md

 abstract: "With this in-depth book, data engineers will learn powerful, real-world best practices for managing data—both big and small.
 Contributors from companies including Google, Microsoft, IBM, Facebook, Databricks, and GitHub share their experiences and lessons learned on cleaning, prepping, wrangling, and storing data.
 \n\n
-I contributed the chapter 'Column Names as Contracts'."
+I contributed the six chapters on topics ranging from data documentation, community building, field naming, documentation, and validation."

 # Summary.
 An optional shortened abstract.
 summary: "Contributed chapter on use of controlled vocabularies to improve data communication, validation, and munging."